liamreoch/gnome-shell-extensions-hue-control/README.md

-# Hue Lights
+# Hue Control
 ![screenshot](https://github.com/liamreoch/gnome-shell-extensions-hue-lights/blob/main/screenshots/settings.png)

 ## Gnome shell extension
-Hue Lights allows you to switch rooms on and off with a connected Hue Bridge
+Hue Control allows you to switch rooms on and off with a connected Hue Bridge

 This was built to provide a very simple toggle to allow you to switch lights on.
 The intention is to keep the interface clear and following Gnome guidelines.